-In this guide, we’ll break down how cross-collateralization works, when it makes sense, and how you can use it to grow your land portfolio without draining your cash.
+Zero-down land deals sound like a gimmick — until you realize many experienced investors do it all the time by using equity they already have.
+In this guide, we'll break down how cross-collateralization works, when it makes sense, and how you can use it to grow your land portfolio without draining your cash.

 What Is Cross-Collateralization?

 Cross-collateralization is when you use more than one property as collateral for a single loan.
+Instead of bringing all your cash to the table, you:

 To the lender, the loan is better protected.
 To you, it feels like a zero-down deal because very little (or no) new cash leaves your pocket.